xenondevs/Docs/docs/nova/addon/attachments.md

 ## Creating an AttachmentType

-Create an `AttachmentTypeRegistry` and annotate it with `@Init` to have it loaded during addon initialization.
+Create an `AttachmentTypeRegistry` and annotate it with `#!kotlin @Init` to have it loaded during addon initialization.

 ```kotlin
 @Init